BackAppX/.github/profile/README.md

- BAAS solution that will facilitate your flutter application development using our flutter SDK package.
+ BAAS solution that will facilitate your mobile application development using our SDK packages.

 </div>